 Crouch headed home with his second touch after coming on as a second-half substitute at the Britannia Stadium, ending Hull's recent resurgence.

-A lackluster, scrappy first half ended without a single effort on target from either team.
+A lacklustre, scrappy first half ended without a single effort on target from either team.

-Stoke - unchanged from last weekend's victory over Aston Villa - made a promising start, but was unable to turn possession in the final third into efforts on goal.
+Stoke - unchanged from last weekend's victory over Aston Villa - made a promising start, but were unable to turn possession in the final third into efforts on goal.

 Steve Bruce was forced into changes with Nikica Jelavic injured and Dame N'Doye dropped to the bench after returning home to Senegal, and Hull's play was affected early on.

-The former Liverpool and Blackpool midfielder went agonizingly close to breaking the deadlock soon after, as he sent a 20-yard free kick just wide.
+The former Liverpool and Blackpool midfielder went agonisingly close to breaking the deadlock soon after, as he sent a 20-yard free kick just wide.

 But with the game seemingly drifting towards a drab draw, a lovely move between Stoke's two substitutes finally opened the scoring.

-Adam collected the ball 25 yards from goal and played an inviting cross towards the back post, where Crouch rose above Paul McShane to head over McGregor and into the far corner.
+Adam collected the ball 25 yards from goal and played an inviting cross towards the back post, where Crouch rose above Paul McShane to head past McGregor.